Welcome

 Derek starts a business in 2022/23, incurring a trading loss of £30,000 after claiming AIA on equipment.
 He had employment income of £25,000 in 2021/22.
 What is the best use of his loss?

-Answer: Derek can claim early trade loss relief, setting the £30,000 loss against his 2021/22 income, generating a tax repayment.
+Derek can claim early trade loss relief, setting the £30,000 loss against his 2021/22 income, generating a tax repayment.
+He should check the cap on reliefs and consider whether any 2022/23 income should first be covered to utilise personal allowances optimally.

 Revision Tip

 Always check the time limits for making claims and the order in which losses must be set against income.
-For SQE1, be able to explain the practical steps for each relief.
+Be able to explain the practical steps for each relief and the impact of the cap on income tax reliefs.

 Key Point Checklist